 breathable dog sweater

-…is sufficient.
-Here, the focus is on protection against chilling from wind and moisture.
+Here, protection against chilling due to wind and moisture is paramount.
 Breathable materials prevent sweat or condensation from building up under the coat, which could irritate the skin.

-For severe frost or prolonged time in the snow, a:
+For severe frost or longer stays in the snow, the following is recommended:

 -